awesomemotive/easy-digital-downloads/readme.txt

 = Get help =

 Easy Digital Downloads is backed by top-notch technical support from our globally distributed full-time support team.
 We also have an [extensive documentation site available](https://docs.easydigitaldownloads.com/?utm_medium=readme&utm_source=wporg&utm_campaign=lite-plugin&utm_content=docs&utm_term=description).
-If you’re looking for faster support via email, we encourage you to [purchase an Easy Digital Downloads pass](https://easydigitaldownloads.com/pricing/?utm_medium=readme&utm_source=wporg&utm_campaign=lite-plugin&utm_content=upgrade&utm_term=description) or premium extension.
+If you're looking for faster support via email, we encourage you to [purchase an Easy Digital Downloads pass](https://easydigitaldownloads.com/pricing/?utm_medium=readme&utm_source=wporg&utm_campaign=lite-plugin&utm_content=upgrade&utm_term=description) or premium extension.

 > EDD has been a long standing, rock-solid e-commerce solution for WordPress.
 The team lives and breathes WordPress, understands the platform, and is embedded in the community.